X-the-Probl3m/computer-networks-semester-project/Network-Topologies(part-1)/Bus/README.md

 | PC3 | 192.168.10.3 | 255.255.255.0 | 192.168.20.1 |
 | PC4 | 192.168.10.4 | 255.255.255.0 | 192.168.20.1 |
 | PC5 | 192.168.10.5 | 255.255.255.0 | 192.168.20.1 |

+Each pc is manually assigned an IP address that falls within the 192.168.10.0/24 range.
+The default gateway (192.168.20.1) represents a future connection point to a router or other networks.

+## Troubleshooting
+If pc's fail to communicate, check the following:
+ - Ensure all cables are correctly connected (green lights in Packet Tracer).
+ - Verify IP addresses and subnet masks are configured correctly.
+ - Check for duplicate IP addresses.
+ - Make sure all switches are powered on.